Module curlew.geology

 C : CSet | curlew.fields.analytical.AF | curlew.fields.NF

-Either a pre-constructed neural field, explicit field or a set of constraints to use to construct a new SF representing this domain boundary.
+Either a pre-constructed neural field, explicit field or a set of constraints to use to construct a new GeoField representing this domain boundary.

 bound : float, str